Blajde/MilestoneProject1/README.md

 1. A navigation bar with all the categories for navigation such as: Home - Classes - Membership Sign Up!
 Also a clickable logo that brings the user to the landing page.
    This navigation bar follows the user through all the pages.
 2. A footer where the user will find contact information and links to social media.
-3. On the landing-section of the page the user will find a short sales-pitch with a clear Sign Up-button that takes them to the Sign Up-page.
+3. On the landing-section of the page the user will find a short sales-pitch with a clear Sign Up-button that pops up a Sign up-modal.
    The background will consist of an inspirational picture to encourage gym workout.
 4. On the Classes-page the user will find the different classes that they can sign up to.
 Each class is a square space with the class name and a descriptive text and picture.
 Each square works as a button that links to an external scheduling site.